Program Overview

 The air quality in Montana is occasionally affected by smoke from wildfires during the summer months.
 Montana DEQ actively monitors smoke impacts from wildfires and provides regular smoke forecasts during the wildfire season.

-Individuals experiencing air quality affected by wildfire smoke may visit the Today’s Air Website or use the Visibility Guidelines to evaluate air quality in their area.
+For those experiencing air quality affected by wildfire smoke, visit the Smoke Forecasts page or use the Visibility Guidelines to evaluate air quality in their area.

 Air Quality and Smoke Contacts